-The Software Assurance element of this agreement allows you to:
+The Software Assurance element of the Campus agreement allows you to:

 - Upgrade existing copies of software when a new release is issued.

-- Use an earlier version of software, for example this allows you to run Windows XP on a machine originally licensed for Windows 7.
+- Use an earlier version of software, for example, this allows you to run Windows 10 on a machine originally licensed for Windows 7/8.

-- Use a second operating system on a PC, for example provided the University owns an original operating system license for the computer either Windows or Mac OS, then you can use the Campus operating system upgrade license not only to upgrade the original license to Windows 7 or XP but also to run a copy of Windows 7 or XP on your pc under Bootcamp, Virtual PC or other similar products.
+- Use a second operating system on a PC, for example provided the University owns an original operating system license for the computer either Windows or Mac OS, then you can use the Campus operating system upgrade license not only to upgrade the original license to Windows 7 to 10 but also to run a copy of Windows 10 or 7 on your pc under Bootcamp, Virtual PC or other similar products.

 Users acquiring software under the Campus Agreement are not entitled to free telephone support from Microsoft.
-Support can be obtained via your local IT Support Staff or the IT Services Help Centre.
+Support can be obtained via your local IT Support Staff or the IT Services Help Centre at email@example.com

 7. Record Keeping

 The Campus Agreement requires that we keep records of the distribution of the Campus Software Products

 When you purchase media or licences from the IT Services Shop they will record the number of licenses that you require in the software licensing database.
 If you wish to increase the number of licences please email firstname.lastname@example.org with the details and your Software Card Barcode number).